 \section{Abstract}

-The union-closed sets conjecture states that in any nonempty union-closed family $\mathcal{F}$ of subsets of a finite set, there exists an element contained in at least a proportion $1/2$ of the sets of $\mathcal{F}$.
+{The union-closed sets conjecture states that in any nonempty union-closed family $\mathcal{F}$ of subsets of a finite set, there exists an element contained in at least a proportion $1/2$ of the sets of $\mathcal{F}$.
 Using the information-theoretic method, Gilmer \cite{gilmer2022constant} recently showed that there exists an element contained in at least a proportion $0.01$ of the sets of such $\mathcal{F}$.
-He conjectured that his technique can be pushed to the constant $\frac{3-\sqrt{5}}{2}\approx0.38197$ which was subsequently confirmed by several researchers \cite{sawin2022improved,chase2022approximate,alweiss2022improved,pebody2022extension}.
-Furthermore, Sawin \cite{sawin2022improved} showed that Gilmer's technique can be improved to obtain a bound better than $\frac{3-\sqrt{5}}{2}$.
+He conjectured that his technique can be pushed to the constant $\frac{3-\sqrt{5}}{2}$ which was subsequently confirmed by several researchers \cite{sawin2022improved,chase2022approximate,alweiss2022improved,pebody2022extension}.
+Furthermore, Sawin \cite{sawin2022improved} showed that Gilmer's technique can be improved to obtain a bound better than $\frac{3-\sqrt{5}}{2}$, but this new bound is not explicitly given by Sawin.
 This paper further improves Gilmer's technique to derive new bounds in the optimization form for the union-closed sets conjecture.
 These bounds include Sawin's improvement as a special case.
-By providing cardinality bounds on auxiliary random variables, we make Sawin's improvement computable, and then evaluate it numerically which yields a bound around $0.38234$, slightly better than $\frac{3-\sqrt{5}}{2}$.
+By providing cardinality bounds on auxiliary random variables, we make Sawin's improvement computable, and then evaluate it numerically which yields a bound around $0.38234$, slightly better than $\frac{3-\sqrt{5}}{2}\approx0.38197$. }